 Remember that this is still a religious holiday, so walking around in just your swimsuit is frowned upon.
 It’s still a modest country and you’ll notice that the Thai people are all fully clothed, so make sure to respect the local culture and throw some clothes over your swimwear.

 It was the day before Songkran and we still hadn’t picked out our “weapons.”
 Our friend, Leanne, had just flown in from San Francisco and we were all excited to go and get some water guns!
 Minh, being a typical guy, wanted the biggest, most powerful water gun he could find.
 We went to a vendor that had a large variety of different water guns on display, and they even let us test them out.
 Minh and Leanne ended up buying the largest water gun there.
-I went with the cute Cony bunny from Line, cuz it’s cute AND it deceptively works very well – it had a large water tank, it shot really far, and held a lot of water!
+I went with the cute Cony bunny from Line, cuz it’s cute AND it deceptively works very well – it had a large water tank, it shot really far, and was wearable as a backpack!

 The day of Songkran, we all hopped into a shared taxi truck (called a Songthaew) to take to the main gate by the river, which is the “center” of all the action.